its-vam/chat-system-cpp/README.md

 # Chat System Application
 # Socket-based Client-Server Chat System

-This is a simple client-server chat system implemented using C++ sockets.
+This is a client-server chat system implemented using C++ sockets.
 The server and clients can exchange messages in a text-based chat format.

 ## Features